uaanchorage/GSoC/FAQ.md

 We will keep this page updated as we start receiving recurring questions that are of common interest to this organization and its contributors.
+Please check this [FAQ](https://developers.google.com/open-source/gsoc/faq) first.

 # Do you mandate pull requests as a pre-requisite for acceptance to the GSoC?